-Minocycline hydrochloride extended-release tablets is a tetracycline-class drug used to treat pimples and red bumps (non-nodular inflammatory lesions) that happen with moderate to severe acne vulgaris in people 12 years and older.
-Minocycline hydrochloride extended-release tablets are not effective for acne that is not red-looking (non-inflammatory).
+Minocycline Hydrochloride Extended-Release Tablets 45 mg, 90 mg, 135 mg are a tetracycline-class drug used to treat pimples and red bumps (non-nodular inflammatory lesions) that happen with moderate to severe acne vulgaris in people 12 years and older.
+Minocycline Hydrochloride Extended-Release Tablets are not effective for acne that is not red-looking (non-inflammatory).
 It is not known if whether it is safe and effective for use longer than 12 weeks, for the treatment of infections, and in children under the age of 12 years.

 Important Safety Information

-- Tell your doctor about all your medications, as taking Minocycline HCl ER tablets with other medications can affect the way Minocycline HCl ER tablets or the other drugs work, especially birth control pills, blood thinners, and antacids.
-Minocycline HCl ER tablets should not be taken with penicillin antibiotics or with isotretinoin (Amnesteem, Claravis, Sotret).
+- Tell your doctor about all your medications, as taking Minocycline HCl ER Tablets with other medications can affect the way Minocycline HCl ER Tablets or the other drugs work, especially birth control pills, blood thinners, and antacids.
+Minocycline HCl ER Tablets should not be taken with penicillin antibiotics or with isotretinoin.

-- Severe irritation and bleeding in the colon (pseudomembranous colitis) have been reported with most antibiotics and can range from mild to life-threatening.
-Talk to your doctor if you have watery diarrhea, diarrhea that doesn’t go away, or bloody stools.
+- Talk to your doctor if you have watery diarrhea, diarrhea that doesn’t go away, or bloody stools.

 - The most common side effects are headache, tiredness, dizziness and itching.